Learn how vibration sensors can work for measuring tools such as pipes, boilers, fans, etc.

 To begin with, let us review what vibration is.
 According to Webster’s dictionary, vibration is, “a periodic motion of the particles of an elastic body or medium in alternately opposite directions from the position of equilibrium when that equilibrium has been disturbed.”
 Examples of disturbance include stretching or shaking.
 This phenomenon occurs in operational rotating types of machinery and moving structures.
 The vibration source can be from various sources such as rotating shafts, meshing gear-teeth, rolling bearing elements, rotating electric field, fluid flows, combustion events, structural resonance, and angular rotations.

 Recall that vibration analysis is the process of monitoring the condition of a machine or a component of it.
 This is usually done through a connection-based analog option or wireless options where the collected data is uploaded to a cloud.
 The data collected can be used for businesses to analyze any out-of-the-ordinary behavior with the machine.
 This is done to improve the machine’s lifespan and save money in the long run.
-Here is a list of common faults
+Here is a list of common faults that can be found through vibration analysis.

 Recall that vibration is a phenomenon.
 In rotating machinery vibration is a consequence of friction and centrifugal forces of rotating parts and bearings.
 In time domain analysis, the common parameter to vibration analysis includes root mean square (RMS), standard deviation, peak amplitude, kurtosis, crest factor, skewness, and many others.